compbiofan/SingleCellCNABenchmark/README.md

 1. Download command line version of Ginkgo from https://github.com/robertaboukhalil/ginkgo.
 Install according to the instruction.

+2. In the directory of Ginkgo, in the folder of /genomes, make a subdirectory with name hg19.
+Inside /genomes/hg19 run the following command:

+    ```wget http://qb.cshl.edu/ginkgo/uploads/hg19.original.tar.gz -O - | tar -xz```

-2. To tune alpha, which controls the significance level to accept a change point, use our modified version of ginkgo.sh and process.R, which can be found in run_ginkgo/ folder in this repository.
+3. To tune alpha, which controls the significance level to accept a change point, use our modified version of ginkgo.sh and process.R, which can be found in run_ginkgo/ folder in this repository.
 Put ginkgo.sh in cli/, and process.R in scripts/, respectively, in the ginkgo command line folder you downloaded.
 If you don't have to tune alpha, use the original ginkgo.sh and process.R, but eliminate the --alpha option.

 ### Run Ginkgo.
 Inputs are bam files.
 Output is one big file holding all copy number changes for all cells. ###